 Central to Thomas’s art are the subjects of truth and reality (best illustrated by his traveling “Truth Booth” installation, which toured all 50 states in the lead up to the 2016 U.S. presidential election), how they’re shaped, and by whom.
 Many of Thomas’s more conceptual projects also tend to be collective.
 Most notable among these is For Freedoms, an artist-run coalition he co-founded in 2016 as a super PAC that serves as a platform for artists of all kinds to meaningfully contribute to public discourse and help raise political awareness in the U.S. Through its various initiatives, such as “For Freedoms News,” a broadcast news series that debuted last week at the Untitled Art fair during Miami Art Week, For Freedoms highlights artists and art as vital to social and political life.

-On this episode of Time Sensitive, Thomas speaks with Spencer about identity as a figment of our imaginations, race as the “most successful advertising campaign” ever, and quilt-stitching as a metaphor for all that he does.
+On this episode, Thomas speaks with Spencer about identity as a figment of our imaginations, race as the “most successful advertising campaign” ever, and quilt-stitching as a metaphor for all that he does.

 Thomas speaks to the time he has spent reconsidering, reinterpreting, and reforming photographic messages from across broad swaths of visual culture.

 Thomas talks about his soon-to-finish memorial to the Rev. Martin Luther King Jr. and his wife, Coretta Scott King, in the Boston Common, as well as the Gun Violence Memorial Project—both collaborations with the architecture firm MASS Design Group—and several other memorial projects he has worked on.